InspiryThemes/realhomes-docs/docs/single-property-elementor-ultra.md

-# How to Customize Single Property Page with Elementor in Ultra
+# Setup Single Property Page with Elementor in Ultra

+In version